kilometersvi/EnergySymbolicRegression/README.md

 - Finish optimizer
 - Abstract above QFunctions for more generalizable programming language
 - Generalize the model for multidimensional problems (beyond just 2), and for extending beyond symbolic regression while maintaining the QFunctions language, losses, and optimizers
-- Solve $ Q^n $ problem, allowing pairs of activations to influence other neurons
+- Solve $Q^n$ problem, allowing pairs of activations to influence other neurons